kenji424/trading/README.md

 9. As a next step, I applied 50 bps thresholds for last 1 year data of all currencies except for adausd, "mean_reversion_summary1Y.csv". adausd is included in the summary file just for a reference.
 With the last 1 year data, mean-reversion strategy didn't perform well in some currencies like btcusd, ethusd, dotusd, uniusd and xtzusd.
 In general, long side mean-reversion strategy worked better.

 10. I also did backtesting with 1 minute, 2 minutes and 4 minutes holding periods.
 Results are "mean_reversion_parameter_search_1min.csv", "mean_reversion_parameter_search_2mins.csv" and "mean_reversion_parameter_search_4mins.csv".
+Results with 1 minute holding period was the best.

+11. I did backtesting with 1 minute holding period with the last 1 year data.